 It costs a lot less to keep existing customers than to earn new ones.
 One of the best ways to keep customers coming back for more is by establishing an effective loyalty or rewards program in your retail store.
-The most successful programs are carefully developed to appeal to a company’s best customers, so it’s crucial to put plenty of thought and planning into the process.
+The most successful retail customer loyalty programs are carefully developed to appeal to a company’s best customers, so it’s crucial to put plenty of thought and planning into the process.

 Phase One: Planning Your Loyalty Program

 The success of your loyalty program hinges on how well you plan it out.
 The steps you’ll need to take may vary depending on your business, but will typically include:

 - Establish Goals: What are your motivations for developing a loyalty program?
 If you have a large pool of loyal and profitable customers, your primary goal may be to make transactions with them even more profitable.
 If you’ve lost previously loyal customers to competitors, your main goal may be to lure them back with targeted rewards.
 Then again, you might just want to reap the considerable benefits of tracking customers’ purchases and transactions on a more detailed level.

 - Identify Key Customers: Identify who your best customers are.
 Profitability is what counts here.
 Just because a customer buys from you regularly doesn’t mean you’re making much off those transactions.
 The easiest way to identify your most loyal and profitable customers is through a customer relationship management (CRM) system.
 This system will also come in handy as you implement and manage your loyalty program.